 However, upon the end of my study abroad I realized that I had spent so much anticipation and planning on my actual year overseas, that I didn't anticipate the other half of the experience…

 Anytime someone spends a temporary yet extended time abroad, they have the opportunity to build a connection with that new culture and lifestyle.
 Duh, that's kind of the point.

 You may have heard these same people say that since coming home they have experienced a sense of “reverse culture-shock“.

-Feeling isolated, distressed, and melancholy are the more severe forms of reverse culture shock, but at it’s essence it involves the emotional and psychological challenges of coming back to a place you expect to feel like home, but for some reason doesn’t.
+Feelings of isolation, distress, melancholy and disassociation are the more severe forms of reverse culture shock, but at it's essence it involves the emotional and psychological challenges of coming back to a place you expect to feel like home, but for some reason doesn't.

 The first instance of reverse culture shock that I experienced returning home was just walking down the main street in my college town.
 It felt similar to deja vu—as if I were abruptly waken up from my study abroad dream, passing the same old buildings and people, feeling like I had never left but simultaneously feeling like I'd never even been there before.

 There were points in my acclimation to being back home where I felt as though I were living a double life.There were points in my acclimation to being back home where I felt as though I were living a double life....
 More on reverse culture shock here: Click To Tweet

 The identity crisis